Lyna Perez Busts Out Of Tiny Bra In ‘Lara Croft’ Instagram Update

 Lara Croft appears alive and well.
 On May 5, the iconic video game and movie character was channeled by a lesser-known face.
-Lyna Perez may not have fame on Angelina Jolie’s level, but this Instagram model’s latest update is making waves.
+Lyna Perez may not be as famous as Angelina Jolie, but this Instagram model’s latest update is making waves.

 The picture shows Lyna in tiny white shorts and an equally tiny sports bra.
 The athleisurewear lingerie is bright red, in-your-face, and it’s flaunting this girl’s assets with full force.
 The Tommy Hilfiger bra likely forms the focal point for many of Lyna’s fans, but there’s a twist – Lyna has taken to her caption to refer to Lara Croft.
-With her hair in braids, there is, indeed, a side to Perez that fits the mentioned “vibes.”
+With her hair in braids, there is, indeed a side to Perez that fits the mentioned “vibes.”
 Lyna’s caption directly asks her fans if they’re feeling it.

 One fan appeared to rank Lyna above Croft’s existing faces – Alicia Vikander took over from Jolie for the gun-toting character in 2018, per her IMDB.
 They left their thoughts in the following comment.